Uniform Approximation of Eigenproblems of a Large-Scale Parameter-Dependent Hermitian Matrix: A Subspace Framework

-Afterwards, the subspace ${\mathcal V}_j$ and the points $\mu_1, \dots , \mu_j$ are updated as described in the previous paragraph but using the maximizer $\mu$ for the optimization problem in (\ref{def:H}).
-If the number of parameters $p$ is small, e.g., $p = 1$ or $p = 2$, global solution of the optimization problem in (\ref{def:H}) may in many cases be possible.
-For instance, \EIGOPT \cite{MenYK14} exploiting the Lipschitz continuity of the eigenvalue functions is suitable for such problems.
-Assuming we are able to obtain a global maximizer of the problem in (\ref{def:H}), we propose the framework outlined in \Cref{alg:sf}.
-Note that the only large problem that needs to be solved at every iteration of the proposed subspace framework is the large-scale computation of the eigenvalues and eigenvectors of $A(\mu_{j+1})$ in line \ref{alg:large_eigs}.
-On the other hand, the maximization problem in line \ref{alg:sub_prob} requires the computation of the smallest eigenvalue of the small-scale matrix $A^{V_{j}}(\mu)$, and solution of the linear program needed for $\lambda^{(j)}_{\rm{LB}}(\mu)$ (see \Cref{alg:lb}) for several values of $\mu$.
+employing the software \EIGOPT \cite{MenYK14}.
+Afterward, the subspace ${\mathcal V}_j$ and the points $\mu_1, \dots , \mu_j$ are updated as described in the previous paragraph, but using the maximizer $\mu$ for the optimization problem in (\ref{def:H}).
+We thus propose the framework outlined in \Cref{alg:sf}.
+Note that the only large size problem that needs to be solved at every iteration of the proposed subspace framework is the large-scale computation of the eigenvalues and eigenvectors of $A(\mu_{j+1})$ in line \ref{alg:large_eigs}.
+On the other hand, the maximization problem in line \ref{alg:sub_prob} requires the computation of the smallest eigenvalue of the small-scale matrix $A^{V_{j}}(\mu)$, and the solution of the linear program needed for $\lambda^{(j)}_{\rm{LB}}(\mu)$ (see \Cref{alg:lb}) for several values of $\mu$.